DigitalTwins2023/DigitalTwins2023.github.io/index.md

 format of FG 2023 main conference) in the [CMT submission system](https://cmt3.research.microsoft.com/B4SCW2023/Submission/Index).

 ### Dates
-Tentative paper submission and review schedule are below.
+The paper submission and review schedule are below.
+(The submission date is extended!)

+~~- September 12, 2022: Submission of full paper~~
-- September 12, 2022: Submission of full paper
+- September 26, 2022: Submission of full paper
 - October 14, 2022: Notification of acceptance
 - October 31, 2022: Camera-ready full paper